Day of the Tiles: Later events

-These demands were accepted by the King.
-Brienne left office during August 1788, but before doing so issued a decree convoking the Estates-General for 1 May 1789.
-It is not clear whether this decree was prompted by the demands from the Assembly of Vizille or the Day of the Tiles, because at least one source puts the date of the decree at 7 July 1788 after the Day of the Tiles, but two weeks before the Assembly of Vizille.

 Since 1984, the Château de Vizille houses the Musée de la Révolution française.

 Significance

 Some historians, such as Jonathan Sperber, have used the Day of the Tiles to demonstrate the worsening situation in France in the buildup to the French Revolution of 1789.
-Others have even credited it with being the beginning of the revolution itself.
+Others have regarded it as the being the beginning of the revolution itself.
 The events as related by R. M. Johnston provide an apparently clear link between the Day of the Tiles, the Assembly of Vizille and the start of the revolution proper.